mattferris/sam/Readme.md

 # rsync .deploy example.com:/var/www/assets
 ```

-Alternatively, `deploy` provides a `push` command which can simplify deployment
+Alternatively, `sam` provides a `push` command which can simplify deployment
 to remote servers or services.
 First a *remote* must be defined.
 At this time,
 *remote*s must be defined manually.